Course Descriptions

 Advanced Oil & Gas Law - LAWS 7302

 Covers the history of oil and gas conservation and its regulation, proration and allowable regulation, compulsory pooling and unitization, permitting and environment regulation, and the interplay between federal, state and local regulation.
-Requires LAWS 7102 Oil & Gas.
+Requires prereq of LAWS 7102.
+2 credits, letter graded.

 Advanced Torts - LAWS 7475

 Studies selected tort actions and theories.
-Topics covered may include "dignitary torts" (e.g., defamation, privacy, etc.), business torts, and product liability.
+Topics covered may include "Dignitary torts" (e.g., defamation, privacy, etc.), business torts, and product liability.
+Offered in alternate years.
+2 credits, letter graded.

 Advanced Transactional Drafting - LAWS 7071